-Animals were anesthetized with 70 % ketamine and 30 % xylazine (1 $\mu$ l/g body weight, ip).
-Corneas were hydrated with hypromellose (5 mg/mL), and pupils were dilated with tropicamide-phenylephrine (50 mg/8 mg/mL).
-ERG responses were recorded with contact lens silver electrodes (3.0 mm diameter, Ocuscience) placed on each cornea.
+Animals were anesthetized with 70% ketamine and 30% xylazine (1 μl/g body weight, ip).
+Corneas were hydrated with hypromellose (5 mg/mL), tetracaine drops were applied to animal eyes to avoid animal pain, and pupils were dilated with tropicamide-phenylephrine (50 mg/8 mg/mL).
+ERG responses were recorded with contact lens silver electrodes [40] (3.0 mm diameter, Ocuscience) placed at the equator of eyeball, which could not compress eyeball.
 Reference electrodes were positioned subcutaneously exactly between the eyes.
 The signal was amplified x100; the bandpass was set at 0.1 Hz to 1 kHz (AC-DC Differential Amplifier, Model 3000, A-M Systems) and acquisition frequency to 1 kHz (USB-6009, National Instruments).
 Spontaneous mesopic activity was measured for 10 minutes after a 20-minute dark adaptation period (0.1 lux) and then spontaneous photopic activity for 10 minutes after adaption to normal light (400 lux) for 10 min.
-At the end, light stimulation (0.7 ms flashes of 0.38 log cd.s/m; MGS-2 white Mini-Ganzfeld Stimulator, LKC Technologies) was given to confirm retina function.
-If no classical evoked response was seen , data were discarded.
+At the end, light stimulation (0.7 ms flashes of 0.38 log cd.s/m2; MGS-2 white Mini-Ganzfeld Stimulator, LKC Technologies) was given to confirm retina function.
+If no classical evoked response was seen [41], data were discarded.